parinazn/parinazn.github.io/publications.md

 __[C14] On the Uniqueness and Stability of Equilibria of Network Games.__<br>
 P. Naghizadeh, M. Liu. <br>
-In _The 55th Annual Allerton Conference on Communication, Control and Computing_, Oct 2017.<br>
+In _the 55th Annual Allerton Conference on Communication, Control and Computing_, Oct 2017.<br>
 <a href="/papers/conferences/allerton17_vi-net-games.pdf" class="button">pdf<a>

 __[C13] Embracing Risk Dependency in Designing Cyber-Insurance Contracts.__<br>